siyer7/siyer7.github.io/Projects.md

 <a href="https://youtu.be/W3ox_JQOzf0">*Video presentation*,  </a><a href="https://drive.google.com/file/d/1S5LWDyt2Ohi6v8Ymg9virOk8BSyNZ0kR/view?usp=sharing">*Poster*</a>

 ## Representation of people in the brain and it's association with social connection (data collection ongoing)
 Does people's extent of social connection modulate self-other neural representation?
-Do loneliner folks have more distinct representation of themselves?
+Do loneliner folks have more distinct representations of themselves?
 Are certain folks more susceptible to negative social evaluation?
-We also collect behavioral data, blood samples (to test for loneliness biomarkers), interview recordings.
+To answer these questions, we are collecting fMRI data, behavioral data, blood samples (to test for loneliness biomarkers), and interview recordings.
 **Tools/techniques** - Python, Psychopy, fmriprep, and more to come.
 **Involvement** - experimental design, data collection, and more to come.